benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 4. running workshops (~monthly from stage two)
 3. delivering the weekly c/c/c studio session(s) (weekly from stage three)

+The 0.4fte buyout associated with this fellowship will be used to cover 100% of my service component (currently 0.2fte) and half of my teaching component (currently 0.4fte).
+One possible way to manage this is me giving up my role as student experience convenor (service) and moving from single-lecturer to leading a two-lecturer teaching team for both COMP1720 and COMP2300.
+However, this is subject to negotiations with the relevant authorities within RSCS 😉

 **Tutors**: depending on how many students attend, we will need to employ one (or more) of our undergraduate students to help deliver the workshops (stage two) and support the students in the c/c/c studio (stage three).